AU-ExoMars/PCOT/mkdocs/docs/devguide/nodeser.md

 # Node serialisation

+This page discusses how to serialise the parameters for node types.
+If you don't know what that means, you're either in the wrong place or haven't read [Writing PCOT plugins](plugins.md).

 Nodes typically store parameters and data as attributes of their `XForm` objects.
 It's not really "polite" programming, but this is the kind of thing you can do with Python.
 For example, the *expr* node contains a string also